wyncode/C38_midterm_andrewGarcia_erial_liz_rudy/README.md

 **Erialbania L.:** Full Stack Web Development student from Wyncode's Cohort 38.
 Former digital marketing coordinator looking to make a career change into the tech industry.

 **Andrew G.:** Full Stack Web Development student from Wyncode's Cohort 38.
 Freelance musician/producer with HR management experience.
 Looking to transition into the tech industry as well as implement programming to my professional endeavours.

 **Rodolfo R.:** Full Stack Web Development student from Wyncode’s 38.
-Form  Head Chef looking for a new path in my career into the world of Bug Bunts.
+Former Head Chef looking for a new path in my career into the world of Bug Bunts.

 ## How